 1.1 - Setting up the project management structure

-A day-to-day contact
+A day-to-day project manager

 An executive sponsor

+A senior-level (Exec team or Board-level) sponsor will be needed to ensure the project gets the right support.
 Without sufficient financial, strategic and project support from all major partners within your company, your project will face unnecessary hurdles.

 A project team